-The following table indicates the instantaneous change in the Group's loss after taxation (and retained profits) that would have arisen upon changes to foreign exchange rates to which the Group had exposure at the end of the reporting period, assuming all other risk variables remained constant.
+The following table indicates the instantaneous change in the Group's profit after taxation (and retained profits) that would have arisen upon changes to foreign exchange rates to which the Group had exposure at the end of the reporting period, assuming all other risk variables remained constant.
 Such exposure relates to the portion of assets, such as deposits, denominated in foreign currencies.

-2022 2021
+2024 2023

-Increase/ Decrease/ Decrease/
+Increase/ Increase/ Increase/

-(decrease) (increase) (increase)
+(decrease) in (decrease) in (decrease) in

-in foreign in loss after in loss after
+foreign profit after profit after

 exchange rate taxation taxation

 \$ million \$ million

-US dollars 1% 8 8
+US dollars 1% 9 8

-(1%) (8) (8)
+(1%) (9) (8)

-Results of the analysis as presented in the above table represent an aggregation of the instantaneous effect on the Group's loss after taxation (and retained profits) translated into Hong Kong dollars at exchange rates, based on direct quotes, prevailing at the end of the reporting period for presentation purposes.
+Results of the analysis as presented in the above table represent an aggregation of the instantaneous effect on the Group's profit after taxation (and retained profits) translated into Hong Kong dollars at exchange rates, based on direct quotes, prevailing at the end of the reporting period for presentation purposes.

 The sensitivity analysis assumes that the change in foreign exchange rates had been applied to re-measure those financial instruments held by the Group which expose the Group to foreign currency risk at the end of the reporting period.
-The analysis is performed on the same basis for 2021.
+The analysis is performed on the same basis for 2023.